JasonLocklin/Dissertation/VWM/Discussion.md

-Additionally, it should not be automatically discounted that a difference in the healthy control groups might account for the failure to identify group differences in guessing in the multi-target condition.
-The control groups perform almost perfectly on the single target condition, but fell away from this "ceiling" somewhat on the multi-target condition.
+Additionally, it should not be automatically discounted that a difference in the healthy control groups might account for the failure to identify group differences in guessing in the multi-square condition.
+The control groups perform almost perfectly on the single square condition, but fell away from this "ceiling" somewhat on the multi-square condition.
 The difference between neglect and healthy performance may simply be more accentuated when the task is calibrated such that healthy performance is near perfect and not highly variable.

-[VWM Multiple -mis-binding] Patients were more likely to select non-targets in multi-target conditions (Figure
+[VWM Multiple -mis-binding] Patients were more likely to select non-targets in multi-square conditions (Figure
 \ref{fig_VWM_MTarget}).
 There are many potential explanations for this, the most obvious being an increase in failures of binding colour and location in working memory, a cross-domain cognitive process that has been shown degraded in parietal and neglect patients (@Humphreys2009; @Pisella2004).
-When more than one target is presented, colour information must be explicitly associated with spatial location in memory.
+When more than one square is presented in the memory sample, colour information must be explicitly associated with spatial location in memory.
 If all of the colours are effectively encoded and recalled, but a failure to bind the colours to spatial location occurs, participants will select a